UCL

 Illustation of the broad range of some of the theorised candidates that may constituent the dark matter in the Universe.

-The use of levitated quantum optomechanics as a novel technique only begining to be explored as a method to test fundamental physics.
+The use of levitated quantum optomechanics as a novel technique is only beginning to be explored as a method to test fundamental physics.
 Nanospheres, levitated utilising the trapping potential provided by either an optical tweezer or Paul trap setup, coupled with quantum ground state cooling, act as highly sensitive accelerometers.
 The ability to measure interactions on the scale of atto-Newtons, and the isolation afforded by levitation in vacuum, allows for extremely sensitive measurements of weak forces at both short and long range.
-At UCL we are developing an experimental system to deploy this technique in the search for very light dark matter, complementing the relatively higher mass searches with LZ and future G3 operating large xenon targets in deep underground laboratories.
-In addition to exquisite sensitivity to very light dark matter prticles, this technique can provide unique directional information about the signal to discriminate against terrestrial backgrounds and deliver robust evidence for galactic dark matter.
+At UCL, we have pioneered the world’s first levitated nonsphere quantum sensor experiment designed for direct dark matter detection.
+Our team has demonstrated the ability to detect and reconstruct momentum transfers from potential dark matter interactions with impeccable precision, marking a major milestone in the use of quantum optomechanics for rare event searches.
+We are continuing to develop this technique for deployment in searches for very light dark matter, complementing the relatively higher mass searches with LZ and XLZD operating large xenon targets in deep underground laboratories.

 Please contact Prof. Chamkaur Ghag or Prof. Peter Barker to find out more about Quantum Sensors.